dolthub/docs/content/architecture/storage-engine/commit-graph.md

 ![New branch](../../.gitbook/assets/commit-graph-new-branch.png)

-Now, using the same process above we can make a a commit on the branch.
+Now, using the same process above we can make a commit on the branch.
 The `HEAD` of the new branch now points at this new commit.

 ![Commits on a Branch](../../.gitbook/assets/commit-graph-commit-on-branch.png)